hvss24/To-do-List/README.md

 # To-do-List
-A to-do list using HTML, CSS and Javascript.
+A simple to-do list using HTML, CSS and Javascript.